boytights/boytights.github.io/README.md

 About
 -
-Something used to satisfy the site maker's unusual fetish.
+Something used to satisfy the site maker's unusual (yet somewhat specific) stocking fetish.

 This page is originally released in early 2022, on Google Sites.
-It was just an effort to concentrate pictures (of boy wearing tights of course) I like into one single place, so I don't have to alternate between dozens of tabs when I jack off.
+It was just an effort to concentrate pictures (of boys wearing tights of course) I like into one single place, so I don't have to alternate between dozens of tabs when I jack off.

 On August 2025, I finally decided to migrate the page — because Google Sites is too uncustomizable.
+I wanted to try out new layouts.

 Pictures
 -
 Everything on the wall comes from a lot of different sources.
+Google, Pinterest, YouTube videos, obscure websites...

 Some pictures were upscaled with online tools, chiefly [PicWish](https://picwish.com/unblur-image-portrait), or edited with whatever program I prefer to use.